gdscjgec/Image-Editor/README.md

 ### Installation ⚙️

-You don't need to install anything , javascript run on browser so just install any browser like chrome or Firefox if you don't have.
+1. You don't need to install anything , javascript run on browser so just install any browser like chrome or Firefox if you don't have.
+2. The web application will be served at http://localhost:5500/
+3. Go to http://localhost:5500/ in your browser and edit your photo.

+### Usage
+ 1. There is a crop feature in this web application which will help you to crop and resize your photo.
+ 2. Other than cropping you can use features like LightBulb , Eyedropper , Icicles , Exposure.
+3. There are some filters like GreyScale , Sepia , Amaro , Lark you can use to make your photo more beautiful.

 <!-- USAGE EXAMPLES -->